jh3nd3rs0n/jargyle/README.md

 `src/site/`: Contains files used to generate `docs/`

 `test-echo/`: Maven module for clients and servers that send/receive data and receive/send back the same data.
-They are used for testing the SOCKS client API and the SOCKS server API.
+The clients and one of the servers use the SOCKS client API.
+When testing the clients and one of the servers, the SOCKS client API and the SOCKS server API are also tested.

 `test-echo-server-performance/`: Maven module for performance testing of servers that receive data and send back the same data.
 It includes performance